strawnico/strawnico/README.md

-I'm a brazilian learning FrontEnd development
+I'm a junior front end development

 **About me**